Energy Storage for Greenhouse Gas Emissions Reduction

 States are increasingly adopting ambitious clean energy and climate goals, which will require both renewable generation and energy storage technologies.
 Energy storage can charge directly from renewables or from the electric grid during periods of high renewable energy production, and then export that energy back to the grid during periods of high demand and low renewable availability.
 This reduces the need to draw upon fossil fuel resources during high demand times, and thereby reduces greenhouse gas emissions.

-This webinar is a presentation of the Energy Storage Technology Advancement Partnership (ESTAP).
+This webinar was a presentation of the Energy Storage Technology Advancement Partnership (ESTAP).
 ESTAP is a federal-state funding and information sharing project that aims to accelerate the deployment of electrical energy storage technologies in the U.S. ESTAP is funded by the U.S. Department of Energy Office of Electricity, managed by Sandia National Laboratories, and administered by the Clean Energy States Alliance.